MinBZK/Algoritmekader/docs/normen/privacy en gegevensbescherming/Privacy by Design en by Default.md

 ---
-title: Privacy by Design
+title: Privacy by Design en by Default
-summary: hier staat een korte samenvatting over norm 12

 ---

 !!! info "Disclaimer"